 However, elite-level converters do make a difference.
 To see why, we’ll have to talk a bit about how they work.
 If you're not looking to get into the weeds, skip ahead.

-Analog signals look a lot like sound waves, with changes in frequency, wavelength, magnitude, etc. The converter captures an image of the wave over time by taking a series of quick snapshots at high resolution.
 The frequency of the snapshots is called the sample rate, and the resolution is the bit depth.
-In the early days of digital recording, 16-bit was the standard resolution and 24-bit was high definition.
-At 24-bit resolution, the signal-to-noise ratio allows a theoretical 144 dB of dynamic range with minimal noise.
-It’s rare to find deeper resolution than this, because the hardware usually won't have any use for all that extra headroom.
+In the early days of digital recording, 16-bit was the standard resolution, and 24-bit was high definition.
+At 24-bit resolution, the signal-to-noise ratio allows a theoretical 144dB of dynamic range with minimal noise.
+It’s rare to find deeper resolution than this, because the hardware usually won’t have any use for all that extra headroom.

-The bigger leaps have come in the area of sample rate.
-Early converter design operated under the Nyquist Theorem.
-Roughly put, the Nyquist Theorem states that you could get a perfect reconstruction of the sound wave if you took samples at twice the highest frequency humans can hear.
-So, early converters sampled at 44.1 kHz, theoretically more than double what our ears could sense.
+So, early converters sampled at 44.1kHz, theoretically more than double what our ears could sense.
 It was later discovered that using even higher sample rates, called oversampling, could improve the quality of the recording even more.
-Long story short, converters started sampling at a higher rate of 48 kHz, with elite interfaces running at 96 kHz or 192 kHz.
-Flash forward to today, and even affordable desktop interfaces like the PreSonus Quantum ES 2, Focusrite Scarlett 2i2, and the UA Volt 2 can operate at 192 kHz.
+Long story short, converters started sampling at a higher rate of 48kHz, with elite interfaces running at 96kHz or 192kHz.
+Flash forward to today, and even affordable desktop interfaces like the PreSonus Quantum ES 2, Focusrite Scarlett 2i2, and the Universal Audio Volt 2 can operate at 192kHz.

-PreSonus Quantum ES 2 Audio Interface
+Shop Now: PreSonus Quantum ES 2 USB-C Audio Interface

 In addition to analog-to-digital conversion, audio converters also do the reverse.
-Digital-to-analog conversion is especially important while mixing, for two reasons: (1) you’ll need to monitor the audio while editing it, and (2) you might need to run the signal through analog processing gear with line outs and ins.
-A professional interface makes sure you get high-quality conversion in both directions.
+Digital-to-analog conversion is especially important while mixing for two reasons: (1) you’ll need to monitor the audio while editing it, and (2) you might need to run the signal through analog processing gear with line outs and ins.

 Monitoring